michalspano/AppointDent/architecture/adrs/ADR7.md

-# ADR 7: TypeScript for type-chcking
+# ADR 7: TypeScript for type-checking
 ## Context
 The system is being developed using JavaScript both in front-end and back-end (ADR 4 and 5).
 </br>
 </br>
-JavaScript is a dynamically (loosely) typed programming langauge.
-Therefore, it is error-prone as it has no type-checking chracteristics such as Java or C++.
+JavaScript is a dynamically (loosely) typed programming language.
+Therefore, it is error-prone as it has no type-checking characteristics such as Java or C++.
 </br>
 </br>
-Even though, JavaScript's characteristics give freedom to developers, they also make it hard to find bugs (that is if developers learn about their existance).
-The system needs to be maintainable, meanining that bugs are found easier and the cost of maintenance is reduced.
+Even though, JavaScript's characteristics give freedom to developers, they also make it hard to find bugs (that is if developers learn about their existence).
+The system needs to be maintainable, meaning that bugs are found easier and the cost of maintenance is reduced.
 </br>
 ## Decision
 We will use TypeScript for writing code on both client and server sides.